 The State Board may create committees having such powers as are then permitted by these Bylaws, Chapter 181 of the Wisconsin Statutes, and as are specified in the resolution establishing the committee.
 Each committee shall consist of not less than one (1) member of the State Board and may include individuals who are not directors.
 All members of committees appointed by the State Board shall be voting members of LWVWI.
 The appointment of the chair and members of any committee of LWVWI shall be subject to the approval of the State Board.

 No committee of the State Board shall be empowered to act in lieu of the entire State Board in respect to the filling of vacancies in the State Board or committees of the State Board created pursuant to Article VI or with respect to amendment of the Articles of Incorporation or the Bylaws of LWVWI.
 Each committee of the State Board shall fix its own rules governing the conduct of its activities, not inconsistent with rules promulgated by the State Board, and shall make such reports to the State Board of its activities as the State Board may request.
 All the committees shall perform an advisory function to the State Board.

 Section 1.
 Fiscal Year

-The fiscal year of LWVWEN shall commence on the first of July of each year.
+The fiscal year of LWVWI shall commence on the first of July of each year.

 Section 2.
 Financial Support

-Financial responsibility for the work of the LWVWEN shall be assumed annually by Local Leagues, MALs, and the State Board.
+Financial responsibility for the work of the LWVWI shall be assumed annually by Local Leagues, MALs, and the State Board.